maxxiimo/the-front-end-manifesto/foundation-markup.md

 The Code
 --------

-Before we begin to explore the code that make up our views, there are three things you will need to do to follow along with this book:

-1. Clone this books [starter code][]:

-        git clone git@github.com:maxxiimo/base-haml.git

-2. Create a brand-new Rails 3.2 application.

-        $ rails new <name>

-    NOTE: A great reference for doing this correctly is Chapter 1 of Michael Hartl's "[Ruby on Rails Tutorial][RoR Tutorial]".

-3. Complete the [Groundwork Tasks][Groundwork] section of the Appendices.

-### HTML5 Boilerplate

 Our starter code is an implementation of [HTML5 Boilerplate][] code (v 4.0.1) in haml and arranged for a Rails project.

 In coding copy and learn from the best, improve, then give back.
-I find that the best place to reference when building front end view templates is [HTML5 Boilerplate][].
+I find that the best place to reference when building front end view templates is HTML5 Boilerplate.
 This resource is an ongoing collaboration between expert front end developers and the community.

 To better understand HTML5 Boilerplate as it applies to Rails, the following article is helpful:

 - [Guide to HTML5 Boilerplate for Rails Developers][H5BP for Rails]

-### Where Do Things Belong?

-Once you have cloned the [starter code][], structurally, these files and folders fall into place as follows:
+Structurally in a Rails application, our [starter code][] files and folders fall into place as follows:

 app<br>
 |-- assets<br>